egalli64/clj-intro/src/living/README.md

 ### Chapter 6 - Communication with core.async
     e1. using core.async, creating a channel
 #### a.
 Basics of core.async Channels
-    e1. synchronous put >!! and take <!!
+    e1. sync channel put >!! and take <!!
     e2. close
+    e3. async channel put >! and take <! in a go block